Equity, Diversity, and Inclusion

 Smart Cycling Education Program

-- Began tracking demographics and effectiveness of Smart Cycling classes through online registration system
+- Tracked demographics and effectiveness of Smart Cycling classes through an online registration system

 - Translated Smart Cycling Quick Guide and Smart Cycling Manual into multiple languages